tinchonapa/reservation-ms/README.md

-# reservation-cm
+# reservation-ms
-A reservation form for a content management system of a rental car company
+A reservation management system for rental car companies